NicolaPerin/ParallelProgramming/Week5/Solution/README.md

 ## Benchmarks

-Here are reported the measured runtimes for the two versions of the code as well as the efficiency in every case, for a grid of size 512 x 512 x 1024:
+Here are reported the measured runtimes for the two versions of the code as well as the efficiency in every case, for a grid of size 512 x 512 x 1024 and 100 time steps:

 | | FFTW_MPI | | custom | |
 | -------------- | -------------- | -------------- | -------------- | -------------- |